robertcorponoi/gingerale/readme.md

 <h1 align="center">Gingerale</h1>

-<p align="center">Gingerale is a simple and easy to use spritesheet to sprites converter with support for uniform spritesheets and texture atlas' with support for tilemaps coming soon.<p>
+<p align="center">Gingerale is a simple and easy to use spritesheet to sprites converter with support for uniform spritesheets and texture atlas' with support for tilemaps and texture packing coming soon.<p>

 <div align="center">
   <a href="https://badge.fury.io/js/gingerale"><img src="https://badge.fury.io/js/gingerale.svg" alt="npm version" height="18"></a>